Jump to content

 For every story like mine, there is one with a different ending.
 Every family has a unique set of needs.
 The great news is that there are so many education options in Chicago and support networks for those trying them out.
 Take the time to explore and see if self-directed education might be best for your family.
 Learn more about homeschooling through local networks like the Chicago Homeschool Network and Northside Unschoolers Group.
 Find schools with a self-directed education mindset on the NPN website or by talking to schools at the NPN School Fair (it’s where I found my children’s first school!).

-Aimee Skinner, M.Ed., is an education consultant.
+Author's Content Page Aimee Skinner, M.Ed., is an education consultant.
 She lives in Lincoln Square with her husband and their 12-year-old twins.
 Aimee is furthering the self-directed education movement as an advisor to Greenfields Academy, where she admits she sometimes spies on her children during the school day.

 More related articles

-How and when to apply to Chicago preschools and elementary schools
+How to apply to CPS selective enrollment elementary schools and magnet schools

 • Join NPN!